-Now in its fourth successful year Beer and Bluegrass is proud to bring you the very best in Bluegrass and Americana.
+Now in its fifth successful year Beer and Bluegrass is proud to bring you the very best in Bluegrass and Americana.

 We are located on the South Coast of England between the towns of Poole and Bournemouth and only minutes away from the finest beaches in the UK and with easy transportation links.

-Come and visit Beer and Bluegrass, one of the best small Festivals in the UK.
+Come and visit Beer & Bluegrass, one of the best small Festivals in the UK.

 STAGE TIMES – ALL Times may be subject to change